namelessmasses/whakapapa/Translations.md

 When news reached Waiapu, Roro and his group prepared for action.
 Roro, Rakaihoea, and Ngatiporou set out.
 They arrived at Makaraka, beyond Mangahanea, and encountered Te Hekeroa, the younger brother of Te Rangirakaikura.
 Te Hekeroa was killed.
 It is said there was a village there which was attacked.
 They then moved on to Waitetoki and attacked the village above Waitetoki in the Pakuri area, named Tarakihitapia.
 The village and its inhabitants were killed.
 The group returned, and this was Roro’s retribution for the murder.

-(Note: “Ngakinga mate” refers to the act of avenging a death.)
+[^1]: “Ngakinga mate” refers to the act of avenging a death.

 When news reached Ngatiira, a group led by Tauira set out.
 They attacked Rangirakaikura’s village, Pohatukura, finding only the women and children there.
 Rangirakaikura and his children were in the forest.
 The women of the village, including Rautu and her children Raukohe and Raumarie, were taken captive by Ngatiira.
 When Rangirakaikura returned, he found that the group and the women had been taken.
 They pursued them.

 Ngatiira traveled to Omanuka, beyond Marahea and closer to Anaura by the coast.
 As they approached their homes, the group decided to cook food and the captive women.
 They lit the ovens and prepared mats.
 As they were about to kill the women, Rautu recognized Rangirakaikura’s garment from afar.
 Rangirakaikura was on a ridge at Tirohaupo near Omanuka.
 The woman said to Ngatiira, “Wait, do not kill us, let us perform a haka for you.”
 They picked up the mats with their hands and danced around the oven.
 The gesture of their haka was a signal to Rangirakaikura.
 Eventually, the women’s clothes fell off, and they stood naked, waving their arms.
 The haka went like this: